TylerSelden/QueryBot/README.md

 }
 ```

 The API will return `HTTP_401` if the key is invalid, and `HTTP_400` if the data is invalid.
-Otherwise, the response will have a JSON format.
-This JSON object contains a lot of data, so rather than documenting it all here, documentation for it can be found in the `node-nlp` docs.
-Most of the data won't be needed, so it's recommended that you explore the responses from the API a bit and see what data you want.
+Otherwise, the response will be raw text, containing the answer to the question.

+If you want more details than just the answer, you can make the request to `/api/get_response`, which will provide much more information about the response.

 ## Examples